JacobArthurs/ExpenseTracker/README.md

 ## Usage
 - To explore endpoints and view documentation navigate to: `http://localhost:8080/api/swagger-ui`.

+- The default user for authentication is:
+  - Username: default
+  - Password: password
+  - This user has all dummy data populated.

+- Admin user for authentication is:
+  - Username: admin
+  - Password: password
+  - This user has no data but has access to admin-level endpoints.

 - To clear docker postgres persistent storage run command:
     ```
     docker volume rm expensetrackerapi_postgres-data